Year 8 Spanish

 • How to use metalanguage such as infinitives, conjugations and subject pronouns to aid retention of the key concepts articulated in language lessons

-Assessment: Students are formally assessed on this unit at the start of Term 6.
+Assessment: Students are formally assessed on this unit at the start of Term 3.
+The assessment ranges across all four skills (listening, speaking, reading and writing) and includes producing a longer piece of writing and engaging in a short conversation.
 Informal assessment takes place throughout the unit, through interactive tasks and practice in all four language skills.

 Key knowledge developed: